| PRESS RELEASE For immediate release, December 19, 1999 TOXIC WASTE AND CONTAMINATED DREDGE MATERIALS FROM THE ALA WAI CANAL CLEANUP PROJECT TO

 well as on water based recreation, commercial charter boats and recreational fishing, and

+that the impact has not been adequately addressed.
 The original permit for the Solid Waste Management Facility (SMWF) only allowed for

 certain, specific pollutants and only included a minimum of precautions to address